oils-for-unix/oils/doc/known-differences.md

     declare -A assoc=()  # empty associative array set -u               # now we can tell the difference

-Oil behaves more like Python or JavaScript: **values** are tagged with types like `Str` and `AssocArray`.
+OSH behaves more like Python or JavaScript: **values** are tagged with types like `Str` and `AssocArray`.

+- The [repr]($help:repr) builtin is useful for gaining an understanding of the data model.
-See the [Quirks][quirks.html] documentation for details on how Oil uses this cleaner model while staying compatible with bash.
+- See the [Quirks](quirks.html) doc for details on how Oil uses this cleaner model while staying compatible with bash.

 ### Indexed and Associative Arrays are Distinct